List of Little Miss characters: Little Miss Brainy

 Little Miss Brainy is the 26th book in the Little Miss series.
 Little Miss Brainy always has something smart to say, but her brains can get her into tricky situations sometimes.
 A lot of Mr. Men were coming, and they asked questions to her, which Miss Brainy answered.

 Little Miss Brainy has a blue oval-shaped body, a blue triangle-shaped nose, and straight yellow hair with a red bow on top of her head.

 Little Miss Brainy appears under the titles Madame Je-sais-tout (French), Doña Inteligente (Spanish), Ttokttok Yang (똑똑양; Korean), Η Κυρία Σοφή (Greek).

 Little Miss Brave

 Little Miss Brave is the 39th book in the Little Miss series by Roger.
-Miss Brave is one of the two characters voted to become an official character by the public.
-Miss Brave is fearless in the face of danger and proud to stand up for what Miss Brave believes in.
+Little Miss Brave is one of the two characters voted to become an official character by the public.

+Little Miss Brave is fearless in the face of danger and proud to stand up for what Little Miss Brave believes in.
 Little Miss Brave is not afraid to speak out and her inner strength and confidence is inspiring, particularly for Little Miss Shy.
 Will Miss Brave give her the courage to challenge expectations too?

 Little Miss Brave is blueish-green with purple hair and a red hairband.

-Miss Brave is Madame Courageuse in French and Doña Valiente in Spanish.
+Little Miss Brave is Madame Courageuse in French and Doña Valiente in Spanish.